LDixon2000/Fathom/readme.md

 npm install
 ```

 To install the SQL database please download [MySQL Workbench](https://dev.mysql.com/downloads/workbench/), then create a new connection with hostname: localhost and port: 3306.
-Once connected, use the import wizard to create the table using the jokes.json file in the installation folder.
+Once connected, use the import wizard to create the table using the jokes.json file.

 ## Running the server
 Use the npm command below to run the server.